finopsfoundation/framework/_resources/story--gke-metering.md

 permalink: /stories/gke-metering/

 title: GKE Metering
-description:
+description: Consideration needs to be given to the capacity requirements of the containers running in a pod.
-type: Member Story
+type: User Story
-source: FinOps Foundation
+source: Community Contribution
 story-title: GKE Metering
 story-date: 2021-10-08
 author: Scott Lapish